Laasyakshara25/Co2-Emissions-Forecasting-Using-Regression/README.md

 # Co2-Emissions-Forecasting-Using-Regression
 Implemented a research paper on regression analysis from scratch to predict Co2 emissions of different vehicles.

+Achieved an accuracy of 99.67% using Random Forest Regressor and improved accuracy by 1.24%.

 Research Paper link: https://www.researchgate.net/publication/379941902